saltyorg/docs/docs/saltbox/inventory/index.md

 /srv/git/saltbox/inventories/host_vars/localhost.yml
 ```

-For convenient shell access, you can use the `sb inventory` command.
+For convenient shell access, you can use the `sb edit inventory` command.

 Changes take effect after running the affected tag(s) using the `sb install` command prefix.